haydenbleasel/ultracite/README.md

 }
 ```

-Create the following `.vscode/settings.json`.
-This will enable full formatting on save.
+Create a `.vscode/settings.json` file with the following contents:

 ```json
 {